 We’ve been writing about diabetes and metabolic illness for some time now.
-Many of the recipes are hypoglycemic, especially our vinaigrettes, and our recipes use alternative sweeteners.
+Many of our recipes are hypoglycemic, especially our vinaigrettes, and our recipes use alternative sweeteners, except for breads which need actual sugar to help the yeast (otherwise, the only sugar you’d find in my home is organic turbinado sugar for the hummingbird feeder) .
 We’ve even invented a Banana Chocolate Chip Muffin (A Texas Sized Muffin) that raises blood glucose levels less than 15 points.
 And we wrote a very important article about AGE’s or Advanced Glycation End-Products and the gunk they produce in your body, while covering diet and supplementation needed to fight AGE’s as well as how to fight the damage done by the MG metabolite that comes into play with type two diabetes.

-All this while I had convinced myself that I was maintaining healthy blood glucose levels.
-I’ve supplemented with anti-inflammatories that are also hypoglycemic.
+We did all this while I had convinced myself that I was maintaining healthy blood glucose levels.
+I’ve been supplemented with anti-inflammatories that are also hypoglycemic.
 Before a meal, I’d eat a sour pickle made with herbs that were both hypoglycemic and anti-inflammatory.
 I’ve stayed active, playing tennis, rebounding, lifting weights.
 I thought I was in good health because I supplement and I try to keep a low-ish carb diet, while experimenting with hypoglycemic recipes.
-I’ve had guests who are diabetic and they always tell me that when they stay with me they use about 40% of the insulin they would have normally used, so I thought I must be doing well.
+I’ve had guests who are diabetic and they always tell me that they use about 40% of the insulin they would have normally used, so I thought I must be doing well.

 Oh, and those A1c commercials on TV?
 I ignored them for years because when I researched the drugs they were recommending, I found out that the drugs WERE KILLING THE PATIENTS!!!
 So I never learned what A1c was because the cure for it had the minor side effect of death.

 Ask your doctor if dying early is right for you!